What Does Sample Stand For First Aid

 • "Were there any witnesses?"

 Gathering this information helps paint a clearer picture of what occurred.
-For example, knowing the casualty fell from a height, was involved in a car accident, or experienced a sudden onset of symptoms provides valuable clues about the nature and extent of the injury or illness.
+Take this: knowing the casualty fell from a height, was involved in a car accident, or experienced a sudden onset of symptoms provides valuable clues about the nature and extent of the injury or illness.

 Practical Application of SAMPLE in Different Scenarios